kingsleyesisi/DocMint/README.md

 🌍 **Cross-Platform** - Works seamlessly on Windows, macOS, and Linux
 ⚡ **Lightning Fast** - Generate comprehensive docs in seconds
 🛠️ **Highly Configurable** - Customize output to match your needs
+🚫 **Smart Filtering** - Exclude unwanted files and directories with patterns

 ---